bhklab/DrugTissue/README.md

 # TissueDrug

+this set of scripts was written and run on a CentOS7 machine

-load CTRPv2, CCLE, GDSC, and gCSI
+load CTRPv2, CCLE, GDSC, and gCSI using the downloadPSet functions in PharmacoGx

 run GSEA_with_AUC.R to get enrichment scores in one matrix